OFFICIAL TOURNAMENT RULES & BYLAWS of Gopher Bass

 (example) 1st - 250, 2nd - 240, 3rd – 230, 4th – 215 (220), 5th – 215 (210)

-TOC STATE TEAM – WILL BE THE 4 TOP BOATERS IN POINT STANDINGS at years end for the following years TOC (TOC – Team is responsible for getting the TOC Lodging for the Club)
+TOC STATE TEAM – WILL BE THE 4 TOP BOATERS IN POINT STANDINGS at years end for the following years TOC (TOC – Team is responsible for getting the TOC Lodging and Worker for the Club)

 TOC TIE BREAKER 1ST MOST BONUS POINTS, 2ND MOST 1ST PLACE.
 3RD MOST 2ND PLACE FINISHES etc.